AI prompts and profiles

 - prompts make repeated AI actions launchable from menus,

-- prompt-specific model and tool settings can be saved only when needed.
+- prompt/profile model parameters and prompt-specific tool settings can be saved only when needed.

 Risks: